The Investment Treaty Arbitration Review: Principles of Damages for Violations other than Expropriation

 Holding all else equal, future cash flows are generally worth less than cash at the present time (owing to the 'time value of money').
 In addition, future cash flows are often uncertain and, therefore, holding all else equal, are worth less than risk-free cash flows.
 Therefore, future cash flows must be discounted to account for both the passage of time and any additional risk associated with these cash flows.

-In our view, the required approach is conceptually clear: the most realistic possible assessment must be attempted of what would have happened as of the date of assessment but for the violation (in essence, this follows from the meaning of date of assessment).16 However, that leaves potentially challenging practical questions as to how to estimate what the resulting cash flows would have been.
-Regarding the latter, though it is often easy to determine the correct return on this money assuming that it is held in interest-bearing deposits (or even that the investor uses it to reduce or avoid debt), it is not so straightforward to do so if it its considered that the investor might have used the money to invest in alternative projects (and for some reason was not able to raise money to do so from other sources).
-The same issue can arise in the context of pre-award interest, and we discuss it in more detail under that rubric.
+In our view, the required approach is conceptually clear: the most realistic possible assessment must be attempted of what would have happened as of the date of assessment but for the violation (in essence, this follows from the meaning of 'date of assessment').16 However, that leaves potentially challenging practical questions as to how to estimate what the resulting cash flows would have been.
+Regarding the latter, though it is often easy to determine the correct return on this money assuming that it is held in interest-bearing deposits (or even that the investor uses it to reduce or avoid debt), it is not so straightforward to do so if it is considered that the investor might have used the money to invest in alternative projects (and for some reason was not able to raise money to do so from other sources).
+The same issue can arise in the context of pre-award interest; we discuss this in more detail under that rubric.

 Determining the discount rate

-Future cash flows should be discounted for two reasons.
-First, to compensate purely for the passage of time (ignoring any risks associated with future cash flows); economic theory and evidence indicate that there is a material cost to waiting to receive money, even absent any associated risks.17 Second, to compensate investors for the risk associated with these cash flows; economic theory and evidence also indicate that there is a material cost to bearing risk: human beings are naturally 'risk averse' and require larger rewards to invest in a more risky venture.
+Future cash flows should be discounted for two reasons: (1) to compensate purely for the passage of time (ignoring any risks associated with future cash flows) – economic theory and evidence indicate that there is a material cost to waiting to receive money, even absent any associated risks;17 and (2) to compensate investors for the risk associated with these cash flows – economic theory and evidence also indicate that there is a material cost to bearing risk: human beings are naturally 'risk averse' and require larger rewards to invest in a more risky venture.

-The discount rate, therefore, can be viewed as the sum of two components: a 'risk-free rate' plus a 'risk premium'.
+The discount rate can be viewed, therefore, as the sum of two components: a 'risk-free rate' plus a 'risk premium'.
 With respect to the first component, experts usually agree on the use of a risk-free rate determined by the yield on highly secure government bonds, such as US or German bonds (as it is considered that the probability of default on these bonds is negligible in this context).18

 Beyond the CAPM, factors such as the location of the investment or the currency in which additional cash flows would accrue to the investor are commonly considered by experts (usually referred to as country risk and currency risk premium).
 The intuition behind this is that investments placed in a country with, for example, an unstable political environment are worth less, holding all else equal, than investments in a stable economy.
 Similarly, investments that pay off in currencies from unstable environments are worth less than, for example, investments that pay off in dollars or euros.